ixvu/w4111_wiki/Query-proc.md

 + 'SELECT' is required to choose the appropriate index to use.
 + Depend on number of data pages: secondary indicies, less than 2%, not worthy to use.
 + Selectivity only for selection operation.

+### How to determin/compute selectivity
++    Scan the whole data and multiple, assuming the distribution over all values is uniform.
++    How many distinct values in a hash table.
++    Default estimate -- if know nothing else, assume 5%.

+### Notice:
+        If attributes is primary key, you know exactly one matches it.
+        Number of value equals to cardinality.
+        Assumption: attribute selectivity is independent

 + Example of computing selectivity:
   + Ex1.
 A has 100 values:
     + selectivity(A = 1) = 1 / 100 = 0.01